-Every Monday morning, someone on your team opens a dashboard and sees the number.
+Monday morning.
+Someone opens the dashboard.
 Revenue is up 8% week-over-week.
 Or down 12%.
-The first instinct is to find the reason.
-Marketing claims credit for the uptick.
-Engineering blames a deploy for the dip.
-The CEO reads a macro headline and nods knowingly.
+The team starts hunting for the reason.
+Marketing claims the uptick.
+Engineering blames the deploy.
+The CEO reads a macro headline and nods.

-The problem is that revenue movements almost never have a single cause.
-They emerge from the intersection of experiments you ran, features you shipped, incidents that degraded the product, marketing spend fluctuations, and external forces you cannot control.
-Attributing the delta to one factor is not just lazy thinking — it actively distorts your decision-making.
+Revenue movements do not have a single cause.
+They are the intersection of experiments running, features shipping, incidents degrading the product, ad spend drifting, and external forces nobody owns.
+Forcing the delta onto one factor is not analysis.
+It is theater.
+And it actively distorts the next decision.

-Forrester Research has documented the problem of false precision in analytics[2] — end users rarely see the formulas behind dashboards, so they make decisions with unjustified confidence.
-When someone says "the new landing page drove the 8% increase," that statement carries an implied certainty that almost certainly does not exist.
+Forrester named the second failure mode: false precision in analytics.[2]
+End users never see the formulas behind the dashboard, so they make decisions with confidence the data does not support.
+"The new landing page drove the 8%" carries an implied certainty that was never measured.

 Anatomy of the Monday Morning Agent